Sir James Wylie, 1st Baronet: Contribution to Russia's military medicine

 During the Napoleonic Wars in 1812, Russian military doctors worked as part of a coherent system, with a high level of organization in evacuating the wounded from the battlefield to field hospitals for operations and recuperation.
 This complex mechanism was set up by Wylie, who came to live in Russia in the late 1700s and was named physician to the Tsar’s household.
 Wylie made it his personal goal to ensure that enlisted men as well as officers received medical treatment for wounds instead of being left to die on the battlefield.
-Through concerted efforts on his part, the number of non-combat losses in peacetime in the Russian army fell to ten percent by the mid-19th century.
+Through concerted efforts on his part, the number of non-combat losses in peacetime in the Russian army fell to ten per cent by the mid-19th century.
 A huge drop in modern terms, this was an even greater achievement in an era when every fourth European soldier died of disease.

 Wylie also published a number of works on field surgery, pharmacopoeia, contagious diseases, cholera and plague.

 In 1823, Wylie, as Director of the Medical Department, started the Voenno-Meditsinskii Zhurnal (Journal of Military Medicine), one of Russia's most significant periodicals.
 Nowadays it is the oldest Russian peer-reviewed scientific journal.